Gauss (ship): Ship construction

 Classed "A1" by Germanischer Lloyds, she was designed to carry 700 tons of stores, enough to make her self-sufficient for up to three years with a crew of 30 aboard.
-The hull was exceptionally strong, and the rudder and propeller were designed to be hoisted aboard for inspection or repairs.
+The hull was robust, and the rudder and propeller were designed to be hoisted aboard for inspection or repairs.

 Ship history

 Between 1901 and 1903 Gauss explored the Antarctic in the Gauss expedition under the leadership of Erich von Drygalski.

-In early 1904 the ship was purchased by the Canadian government under the advice of Joseph-Elzéar Bernier, who had surveyed the ship before the acquisition.
+In early 1904, the Canadian government purchased the ship under the advice of Joseph-Elzéar Bernier, who surveyed the ship before the acquisition.
 The ship was renamed Arctic and under the command of Bernier she explored the Arctic Archipelago.
 Bernier and Arctic made annual expeditions to Canada's north.
 On 1 July 1909, Bernier, without government approval, claimed the entire area between Canada's eastern and western borders all the way to the North Pole.
 Bernier only left the ship during the First World War, returning to command Arctic again from 1922 to 1925.
 The vessel's end is not agreed upon.
 According to schiffe-und-mehr.com, Arctic was abandoned in 1925 and left to rot at her moorings.
 Maginley and Collin claim the vessel was broken up in 1926 while the Miramar Ship Index say the ship was abandoned in 1927.